paris-saclay-summerschool/paris-saclay-summerschool.github.io/faculty.md

 <p class="people-intro">
   The scientific program of the Paris-Saclay Summer School in Economics is developed by its Academic Coordinator and Scientific Committee.
-  Faculty members are drawn from the Scientific Committee.
+  Faculty members are drawn from the Scientific Committee, with their course indicated below.
 </p>